psidnell/ofexport/documentation/examples.md

         ofexport -E -f=Worms -a prune -o /tmp/ex3-not-worms.taskpaper

-This uses a little regular expression magic to create a document containing all tasks completed today from any folder with the exact name "Work" or "Home".
+This uses a little regular expression magic to create a document containing all tasks completed today from any folder with the exact name "Worms" or "Ham":

         ofexport -f='^Worms$|^Ham$' -t done='today' -a prune -o /tmp/ex4-worms-or-ham-today.taskpaper

-This produces a document containing all tasks completed this week from any folder with "Worms" in it's title and the flattens/simplifies the indenting:
+This produces a document containing all tasks completed this week from any folder with "Worms" in it's title and then flattens/simplifies the indenting:

         ofexport -f=Worms -a flatten -a prune -o /tmp/ex5-work-this-week-flat.taskpaper

 This produces the report of what I have yet to do on this project

-        ofexport -f flatten -p="'ofexport Todo'" -E -t done=any -o /tmp/ex7-ofexport-todo.taskpaper
+        ofexport -o TODO.md -p='"ofexport Todo"' -f flatten -a prune -E -t done=any

 This produces the report of all uncompleted tasks that are flagged or due soon